Data Security & Compliance for Offshore Teams

 APP 8 covers cross-border disclosure of personal information.
 The disclosing entity generally remains accountable for the overseas recipient's handling of the data, so it must take reasonable steps to ensure the recipient complies.
 Certified security controls plus contractual data-handling provisions are the practical way Australian businesses discharge that responsibility.

 Important: PCS Global is an outsourcing provider, not a law firm, and this page is general information rather than legal advice.
 Your specific obligations depend on the data you handle and your industry.
 We recommend confirming your position with your own privacy or legal adviser.
-PCS supports that process with ISO 27001:2022-certified controls, NDAs and data-handling terms, and documentation your reviewers can assess.
+PCS supports that process with documented security controls, NDAs and data-handling terms, and documentation your reviewers can assess.

 FAQ